BUILDING THE BLACK PRESS.

 1820 South Michigan Avenue, 1961.
 Johnson Publishing Company

-John H. Johnson open visit in the lobby of 820 South Michigan Avenue, October 2005.
+John H. Johnson open casket memorial in the lobby of 820 South Michigan Avenue, October 2005.

 Johnson Publishing Company